dustinpfister/blog_posts/_posts/nodejs-walk.md

 ## 2 - Some basic examples of walk

 So walk works by calling the walk or walkSync method that are in the object the is returned when bringing walk into a project with require.
+When calling the walk method I will of course want to give the path in the file system where walking is to start, as the first argument I can then set one or more events that are to be called for a file, directory, of if some kind of error happens.

 ### 2.1 - The files event in node.js